Elizabeth Quay

 Planning Minister John Day and Premier Colin Barnett turned the first ground at the Esplanade Reserve on 26 April 2012, and Barnett announced the name Elizabeth Quay on 28 May 2012.
 Construction of the inlet and associated infrastructure were completed in January 2016, ahead of the Perth International Arts Festival and Fringe World.
 The quay was officially opened on 29 January 2016.
-Construction of the associated buildings will be completed at varying times thereafter, with the first – The Ritz Carlton Hotel and an adjacent residential tower – opening on 15 November 2019.
+Construction of the associated buildings will be completed at varying times thereafter, with the first – The Towers at Elizabeth Quay – opening on 15 November 2019.

 Description

 The Elizabeth Quay precinct is centred around an artificial inlet that opens to the Swan River at its south.
 At the eastern side of the mouth of the inlet is an islet, which contains the Florence Hummerston Kiosk (which hosts a hospitality complex), the Bessie Rischbieth statue and a playground, and is connected to the eastern shore by a short bridge and to the western shore by the longer Elizabeth Quay Bridge, a pedestrian and cycling bridge which spans the mouth of the inlet.